It’s not easy being green … unless you’re in Bend, Oregon! Green businesses are plentiful in this mini-metropolitan city.

 When it comes to antiques, Iron Horse is one of Bend’s best kept secrets, with an eclectic inventory that seems to change daily.
-Other great hotspots for used furniture, antiques, and one-of-a-kind household goodies include Redeux, Déjà vu, Pomegranate Home & Garden, and Casarama.
+Other great hotspots for used furniture, antiques, and one-of-a-kind household goodies include Redeux, Déjà Vu Interiors, and Pomegranate Home & Garden.

-If you’re really craving a unique gift with a history, check out Sara Bella Upcycled.
-Located in NorthWest Crossing, this quirky shop features a wide array of materials made from recycled plastic bags and banners.
+For a unique gift with a history, check out Sara Bella Upcycled.
+Located at 909 SE Armour Rd, this quirky shop features a wide array of materials made from recycled plastic bags and banners.
 Aprons, tote bags, wallets, belts – you name it, they probably make it, and out of castoff plastic that might otherwise end up in the landfill.
 Now that’s green shopping!

 For an entire list of all businesses in Bend that have green business practices, please visit the links below from The Green Spot and The Environmental Center.